 The ARC and the AHA offer 2-year certifications in first aid, CPR and AED.
 Certification is granted to those who successfully take the training courses, pass a test and meet eligibility requirements.
 To become AHA or ARC certified in first aid/CPR/AED, one must be 11 years or older, although safety courses are available for children as young as eight years old.

 Step 4: Renew Certifications and Refresh Skills Regularly

 Both the ARC and AHA require certification renewal on a regular basis.
 Recertification may include a refresher course and a test, or just a challenge test that does not require a review class.
 Renewal typically must be completed within a year after the initial certification expired.
 The American Red Cross stated that skills in CPR tend to decline just a few months after taking a course (www.redcrossrefresher.com).
 The ARC offers online refresher courses, which they recommend those certified in CPR take on a regular basis.

 After becoming certified in first aid, workers may consider the next steps in their career paths, which could include becoming an emergency medical technician (EMT) or a paramedic.
 To get into these careers, students will need to complete coursework and participate in clinical training programs, and they will also need to pass nationally administered licensure exams.
-According to the U.S. Bureau of Labor Statistics (BLS), job openings for EMTs and paramedics are expected to increase by 24% between 2014 and 2024.
-Records from the BLS also indicated that the average annual salary earned by EMTs and paramedics during 2015 was $35,430.
+According to the U.S. Bureau of Labor Statistics (BLS), job openings for EMTs and paramedics are expected to increase faster-than-average by 7% between 2018 and 2028.
+Records from the BLS also indicated that the average annual salary earned by EMTs and paramedics during 2018 was $37,760.